Hemolymph/bloodless-docs/definitions/combatwords.typ

 Dying in combat.

 == Sacrifice
-Effects that specifically sacrifice, as well as devours and evolutions.
+Effects that specifically sacrifice, as well as being devoured.

 == Destroyed
 This is being phased out.
 Pick a fitting word from above.